Take a look at the current popular TV magicians. They each have their own unique genres:

 Think about how you can communicate that ‘uniqueness’ in your marketing efforts?

-Learn magic tricks that reinforce your UPS rather than dilute it.
+Learn magic tricks that reinforce your USP rather than dilute it.

 Learn Magic Tricks like Dynamo